AllanClark/Rcppocc/README.md

 2. Now type the following R lines of code in your R workspace:

 require(devtools)
-install_github("AllanClark/Rcppocc")
+install_github("AllanClark/RcppoccDev")

 'Rcppocc' should now install.

-A quick note on exiting 'Rcppocc':
+A quick note on exiting 'RcppoccDev':
 ----------------------------------

 If you do not want to use the package in your current project, detach the package as follows:

-detach("package:Rcppocc", unload=TRUE)
+detach("package:RcppoccDev", unload=TRUE)